Do people with cerebral palsy have an increased risk of hip dislocation?

 Children with cerebral palsy typically aren’t born with hip dysplasia.

 However, due to rapid growth and spasticity (involuntary muscle contractions), the muscles become tight and pull on the joints.
+If the legs are affected, this means that the hip joint can commonly be pulled out of place.

 The risk of hip displacement progressing to hip dislocation in children with cerebral palsy is about 15-20%.